microsoft/fluentui/packages/react-components/react-tree/stories/Tree/TreeIconBefore.md

 The `TreeItemLayout` and `TreePersonaItemLayout` components allow you to add icons before or after the text of each `TreeItem` component in a `Tree`.
 To add an icon before the text, use the `iconBefore` prop, and to add an icon after the text, use the `iconAfter` prop.

+You can add combine them if you need both: